nashville-software-school/client-side-mastery/CapStones/README.md

 - Step 1: Plan and Create your Proposal
     - It's expected that you will have several back and forths with the instructors before you get final approval.
 Ask questions early and often.
 Planning is important!
+    - Your project should be something that you are excited about AND you would want to demo for potential employers.
 - Step 2: Get approval for your Proposal.
-    - This will include you having a project board with at least 4 user stories.
+    - This will include you having a project board with at least 4 user stories, an ERD and wireframes.
+See Details below.
+    - WARNING: If you start coding before your proposal is approve, you risk needing to start over.
 - Step 3: Complete your MVP
     - DO NOT WORK on Advanced Features until you finish your MVP!
-- Step 4: Interview with your instructor
+- Step 4: Interview with your instructor.
+    - A JI will do a code review and help you prep before the final interview.
     - See detailed requirements below.
 Your knowledge and vocabulary are more important than your code, but your code should still be clean!
 - Step 5 (not required): Work on Advanced Features
     - These should still go through the same planning steps!